 SB75 Requires Additional Training and Transparency From Public Employers

 This alert is the fifth installment in our series on SB75, the anti-harassment legislation awaiting approval by Governor Pritzker, applies specifically to public employers and amends the Illinois State Officials and Employees Ethics Act as well as the Lobbyist Registration Act.
-The amendments require additional training for employees and lobbyists and clarifies public employee rights when filing internal complaints with the Inspector General.
+The amendments require additional training for employees and lobbyists and clarify public employee rights when filing internal complaints with the Inspector General.

 Annual Discrimination and Harassment Training Expanded